giodc/webba/ALL-FIXES-COMPLETE.md

 # All Fixes Complete ✅

 ## Summary
-Fixed multiple critical issues in Webbadeploy that were causing deployment failures and session errors.
+Fixed multiple critical issues in WharfTales that were causing deployment failures and session errors.

 ---